About

 Surface fossil magnetic fields have a strong impact on stellar mass loss and rotation and, as a consequence, on the evolution of massive stars.
 See our papers here:

-Paper I, Paper II, Paper III, and Paper IV.
-Zenodo records are available here, here, here, and here (including an open-source library of over 8,000 stellar evolution and 24,000 stellar structure models).
+Paper I, Paper II, Paper III, Paper IV, and Paper V. Zenodo records are available here, here, here, here (including an open-source library of over 8,000 stellar evolution and 24,000 stellar structure models), and here.

 Mass-loss rates